cynthia0237/COMP4107_Term-project/README.md

 <u>Step of Scan Barcode</u>

 1. Click the blank screen to start use the system
 2. Select "Scan Barcode" in the main page
 3. Select the barcode and click the "Send Barcode" button in Barcode Reader emulator
+4. Sending the barcode No to SLC and to server to verify the barcode
+5. Verify Barcode to return the locker id
-4. Touch Screen Display will show the barcode number and locker number
+6. Touch Screen Display will show the barcode number and locker number
-5. The relatively locker will open (which will turn to black color and show in Locker Reader emulator)
+7. The relatively locker will open (which will turn to black color and show in Locker Reader emulator)

 <u>Step of Parcer Pickup</u>